brudnak/aws-ha-infra/README.md

 All you need to do to make this terraform work is to clone the repository and create a file called `tool-config.yml` that sits next to the `README.md`.

+After you run the `TestHaSetup` look in the `terratest` folder, you'll see two additional folders created:

+- high-availability-1
+- high-availability-2

+These will contain the cluster config you can run `rke up` against with whatever version of `rke` you have preinstalled on your local.

+And a pre-configured shell install script you can run `bash install.sh` and it will install Rancher for you.

+The cluster config file is created to use the default k8s version for the `rke` version you're using.
+You may need to add the k8s version field.

 How the `tool-config.yml` file should look like:

 ```yaml